Share

 - More coverage per pass, making it ideal for larger scalp areas

-- Smoother rolling experience due to closer needle distribution
+- Smoother rolling experience due to closely spaced needles

 The Kentdo 540 Needle Derma Roller is a popular option thanks to its titanium alloy construction and ergonomic design.